syncfusion-content/winui-docs/winui/Cartesian-Charts/Appearance.md

 ## Applying Gradient

-Gradient for the chart can be set by using the [PaletteBrushes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSeries.html#Syncfusion_UI_Xaml_Charts_ChartSeries_PaletteBrushes) property with the help of `LinearGradientBrush` or `RadialGradientBrush`.
+Gradient for the chart can be set by using the [PaletteBrushes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSeries.html#Syncfusion_UI_Xaml_Charts_ChartSeries_PaletteBrushes) property with the help of `LinearGradientBrush` or `RadialGradientBrush.`

 The following code sample and screenshot illustrates how to apply the gradient brushes for the series using the [PaletteBrushes](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSeries.html#Syncfusion_UI_Xaml_Charts_ChartSeries_PaletteBrushes) property.